mbest1813/documentation/v2/editions/enterprise/destinations/criteo.md

     * `params` - Object with the following structure:
       * `name` - String - the param name that will be sent to Criteo
       * `type` - String - the param type of values that you want to send to Criteo.
 These are the accepted values for `type`:
+        * `ps`
+          * will send an Array of Strings representing products IDs
+          * the value will be retrieved from `properties.product` or `properties.products`
+          * if the value type is Array, it will be sent as is
+          * if the value type is String, it will be processed into an Array by splinting the String value by `,`
         * `pid` - will send a String representing the product ID
-        * `pids` - will send an Array of String with all products IDs
+        * `pids` - will send an Array of Strings representing products IDs
         * `products-short` - will send an Array of Objects where each object has the following structure:
           * `id` - String - product id
           * `price` - int / float - product price